Introducing Supportive - Profiles in your Gmail Learn more

 By using LinkedIn data extraction tools like Proxycurl, you can tap into a practically endless amount of high-quality prospects that you have an impressive level of insight on.

-Also, LinkedIn data extraction automations can be integrated into your sales/marketing processes and sales funnel, allowing for a more streamlined process from lead generation to conversion.
+Also, LinkedIn data extraction automations can be integrated into your sales and marketing processes and sales funnel, allowing for a more streamlined process from lead generation to conversion.

 3. Streamline your recruitment